 One of the most vital aspects of St. Paul’s central pillar—passion for Christ—is service.
 But what does it mean for our students to serve with a passion for Christ?
 What strengths will they need to uniquely shape the world in which they live?

-We believe the source of any work that we might do is the work that God has done in us.
+We believe the power of any work that we might do lies in the work God has already begun in us.
 In the words of I John, “This is how we know what love is: Jesus Christ laid down His life for us.
 And we ought to lay down our lives for our brothers and sisters.”
 It is only through following Jesus’ example and being empowered by God’s Holy Spirit that our students will truly learn to lead as Jesus led—as one who serves those around him.

-In light of this servant leadership that Jesus modeled, we hope to instill in them the belief that no work is “too small” or “beneath them” just as much as we hope to instill the belief that no job is too big for them to undertake.
+In light of this servant-leadership that Jesus modeled, we hope to instill in our students the belief that no work is “too small” or “beneath them” just as much as we hope to affirm the belief that no job is too big for them to undertake.
 A junior kindergartener picking up trash on campus or making a chew toy for a homeless puppy is meaningful service in God’s Kingdom, just as much as a sixth grader organizing a service project for a local homeless shelter.

-The centerpiece of our service program is service day during Spiritual Life Week in February.
-Throughout that week, we collect items as a student body for an organization addressing a need in Nashville or around the world (recent examples include Preston Taylor Ministries, Siloam Family Health Center, Freedom’s Promise, and the Dream Center).
-On the last day of Spiritual Life Week, every student engages in age-appropriate service during the day.
-From making demonstration dolls for Vanderbilt Children’s Hospital to toys for the Nashville Humane Society to dinner placemats for Room in the Inn guests, every St. Paul Saint learns to become the hands and feet of Jesus.
+The centerpiece of our service program is Service Day during Spiritual Life Week in February.
+Throughout that week, we collect items as a student body for an organization addressing a need in Nashville or around the world.
+(Recent examples include Preston Taylor Ministries, Siloam Family Health Center, Freedom’s Promise, Dream Center, and Harvest Hands).
+During Spiritual Life Week, every student engages in age-appropriate service project during the day.
+From creating handmade cards with love and encouragement for frontline medical workers to collecting items for food drives, every St. Paul Saint learns to become the hands and feet of Jesus.

 But service is not a one-day phenomenon at St. Paul.
 Each third, fourth, fifth, and sixth grader is assigned a junior kindergarten, kindergarten, first grade, or second-grade buddy, with whom they read, play, and share special occasions.
 Many of our grades have lasting partnerships with organizations such as the Ronald McDonald House, Family Affair Ministries, and the Dream Center.
 We are also uniquely blessed to have such a close relationship with our on-campus neighbor, The St. Paul Senior Living Community.
 Even our youngest students can walk over to deliver encouraging notes, perform part of their Christmas program, or take part in a celebration honoring those who have served on Veteran's Day.
 Through The St. Paul residents, our students not only learn about the unique needs of their elderly neighbors, but they also learn the benefits of being connected to older generations.